Ctmax-ui/Ctmax-ui/README.md

 * ✉️  You can contact me at debjeetbiswas121@gmail.com.
 * 🧠  I'm currently learning Laravel.
 * 🤝  I'm open to collaborating on any type of Web Development projects.
-* ⚡  I like to read Light Novels and play Minecraft in my freetime.
+* ⚡  I like to read Light Novels and play or Make games in my freetime.

  <!--### 🛠️ Skills-->